Kindler syndrome: Symptoms and signs

 Infants and young children with Kindler syndrome have a tendency to blister with minor trauma and are prone to sunburns.
+It has also been associated with ankyloglossia.

 As individuals with Kindler syndrome age, they tend to have fewer problems with blistering and photosensitivity.
 However, pigment changes and thinning of the skin become more prominent.
-Kindler syndrome can affect various mucous tissues such as the mouth and eyes, which can lead to other health problems.

-Genetics
+In adults, palmoplantar hyperkeratosis can develop and epithelial cancers, such as squamous cell carcinoma typically at acral and mucosal sites.